pretix/pretix-docs/docs/guides/pretixscan/android.md

 Open the [pretix backend](https://pretix.eu/control/) and navigate to :navpath:Your organizer → :fa3-mobile-phone: Devices:.
 Click the :btn-icon:fa3-plus: Connect a device: button.
 Give the device a unique and recognizable name such as "Entrance B phone 1".

-You can authorize the device for all events or limit its access to certain events only.
+If you want to use the device for all your events, check the box next to "All events (including newly created ones)".
+If you want to use the device for a limited selection of events, do not check that box.
+Instead, select those events under "Limit to events".

 Open the "Security profile" drop-down menu and select `pretixSCAN`.

 !["Connect to device" page, displaying instructions for installing pretixSCAN, a QR code, and a token.](../../assets/screens/scan/connect-device.png "Connect to device screenshot")